Steps for creating an EU Taxonomy report: complete guide with examples

 Step 15: Include contextual information on the KPIs such as a quantitative breakdown of the numerator in order to illustrate the key drivers of changes in the KPIs during the reporting period, information about the amounts related to Taxonomy-aligned activities pursued for non-financial undertakings’ own internal consumption, key information on CapEx plan.

 Step 16: (Optional) Include graphics or a simplified table.
 The report may include graphics or a simplified table showing the level of eligibility and alignment for the company's activities, in addition to the EU tables.

 Step 17: If an audit has been carried out, the report should include information on the level of assurance and who carried it out.

 Challenges you may face creating an EU Taxonomy report

+Now, we are at the stage where European Taxonomy reporting is either mandatory or needed to have to attract investors' attention.
 Creating an EU report can be a challenging and time-consuming task, but it is an important part of doing business in the European Union.
-In this section we will discuss some of the most common challenges that companies may face when creating an EU taxonomy report.
+In this section we will discuss some of the most common challenges of creating a european taxonomy report that companies may face.

 Limited resources, time and budget constraints